 Learn more: Chris Alston’s Chassisworks; Sacramento, CA; 888/388-0297; CAChassisworks.com

-What it is: Slant-Edge valve covers for Windsor Fords from proform
+What it is: Slant-Edge valve covers for Ford Windsor from proform

 Why you care: These are tall valve covers that are designed to clear roller rocker arms.
 They are made from cast aluminum and are available in a variety of finishes.
 The baffles are cast in and Proform also throws in the breather grommets and hardware, ’cause it’s cool like that.
 According to its website, these are for carbureted engines only, though.
 Sorry, 5.0L guys.